Maybe Accepting Guests

 Why I’m on Couchsurfing

-I want to seek perspectives of different human beings from different communities with different groupthink, rituals (call it culture or otherwise) while they have different resources and opportunities endowed.
+I want to seek perspectives of different human beings from different communities with different groupthink, and rituals (call it culture or otherwise) while they have different resources and opportunities endowed.
+In this way, I hope to broaden and validate my worldview closer to truth.

 Interests